dlarosa/dependency-injection-asp-net-5/README.md

 ###Introduction

 The following lines show how to inject a service in an ASP.NET 5 controller.
-The application created displays the weather forecast and will be able to use two different services: WeatherService, which uses [WeatherNet](https://www.nuget.org/packages/WeatherNet/ "WeatherNet") to provide real weather forecast, and WeatherService2, which as you will see later, it is not a very reliable forecast provider.
+The application created displays the weather forecast and will be able to use two different services: WeatherService, which uses [WeatherNet](https://www.nuget.org/packages/WeatherNet/ "WeatherNet") to provide real weather forecast, and WeatherService2 which is a little bit less reliable than the first one.

 ###Creating the service